jpzrdev/ToDoApi-DDD/README.md

     4. Infrastructure: The infrastructure layer provides implementations for data persistence, external services, and other infrastructure-related concerns.
 In this project, Entity Framework is utilized to interact with the underlying database for storing and retrieving ToDo items.

+    5. Tests: The tests project contains all tests using xUnit.

 ## Dependencies

 The following dependencies are used in the project: